 Gender equality in Morocco

-Morocco has been making strides towards achieving gender equality.
-Though this journey is filled with challenges, it is a testament to the country's commitment to uplifting its women.
-Expats considering a move to Morocco might be heartened by the progress while acknowledging that there's much ground to cover.
+Morocco's progress towards achieving gender equality may be slow and limited, but advancements are being made.
+Expats considering a move to Morocco might be heartened by the developments while acknowledging that there's much ground to cover.

-The 2021 elections saw women taking the helm in three major Moroccan cities and several key governmental roles.
+In the latest elections in 2021, women took the helm in three major Moroccan cities and several key governmental roles.
 In the same year, the Moroccan Parliament introduced a groundbreaking reform mandating a quota for women on the boards of publicly traded companies.

-The 2011 Moroccan Constitution, promising equal rights for men and women, has not fully translated into practice.
+The 2011 Moroccan Constitution, serving as a policy guideline and promising equal rights for men and women, has not been fully translated into practice.
 Deep-seated conservative ideologies and gender biases persist, creating obstacles in realising the Constitution's progressive vision.
-For instance, while legal safeguards against practices like rape-marriage allowances and male guardian requirements exist, loopholes remain, allowing instances like judicially sanctioned forced marriages.
+For instance, while legal safeguards against practices like child-marriage allowances and male guardian requirements exist, loopholes remain, allowing instances like judicially sanctioned forced marriages.

 Socially, the situation is complex as well.
 Moroccan women, empowered by increasing access to education, continue to face exclusion from the workforce despite qualifications for well-paying positions.
 Factors such as family opposition and domestic responsibilities play a significant role, necessitating a comprehensive approach to address these issues.